csswizardry/CSS-Guidelines/README.md

 ## Writing CSS

+The previous section dealt with how we structure and form our CSS; they were very quantifiable rules.
+The next section is a little more theoretical and deals with our attitude and approach.

 ## Building new components

 When building a new component write markup **before** CSS.
 This means you can